arviz-devs/arviz-plots/docs/source/glossary.md

 faceted
   Generate multiple similar {term}`plot` elements with each of them referring to a specific property or value of the data.

-Faceting is the process of segmenting your plotting area into a grid of smaller plots, each of which shows a distinct subset of the data depending on one or more categorical factors.

 :::

 ## Equivalences with library specific objects